CrowdStrike/ember-toucan-core/docs/components/checkbox/index.md

 To tie into the input event, provide `@onChange`. `@onChange` will return three arguments:

-1. the checked attribute from the target
+1. the checked attribute from the target (e.target.checked directly)
 2. the raw event object
 3. the indeterminate attribute from the target